 Chimera and The Hudson Review were never the same magazine, but were founded by different people, had different aims, and different histories.

 The two were, then, . . . separate enterprises. . . .
-Coming back to Milton Klonsky: [William] Arrowsmith and [Fearon] Brown deserve the credit for publishing “The End Pocket” [by Milton] in Chimera; I deserve credit for the later things, that were published in The Hudson Review.
+Coming back to Milton Klonsky: Arrowsmith and Brown deserve the credit for publishing “The End Pocket” in Chimera; I deserve credit for the later things, that were published in The Hudson Review.
 I wrote to him after the war, told him how much I liked “The End Pocket” and asked him to send things to The Hudson Review.
 I have a letter from Milton Klonsky which I treasure.
 It’s dated April 30, 1954, and in it he says, “I think The Hudson Review is the only literary magazine today which maintains the highest literary standards without starch or pomp.
 I hope it goes on for a long time.”
 We have managed to go on for a long time—I wish Milton Klonsky had been able to do so too.

 For anyone who wants a longer official account of the founding, available in this letter, just email me.